zyexro/KernelSU/docs/README.md

 1. Kernel-based `su` and root access management.
 2. Module system based on [5ec1cff's Magic Mount API on KernelSU](https://github.com/5ec1cff/KernelSU)
 3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.
+4. Bringing back non-GKI/GKI 1.0 support

 ## Compatibility State

-KernelSU officially supports Android GKI 2.0 devices (kernel 5.10+).
+KernelSU (before v1.0.0) officially supports Android GKI 2.0 devices (kernel 5.10+).
 Older kernels (4.14+) are also compatible, but the kernel will have to be built manually.

 With this, WSA, ChromeOS, and container-based Android are all supported.